act-rules/act-rules.github.io/pages/glossary/included-text-content.md

 ---
-title: Included text content
+title: Included characters
-key: included-text-content
+key: included-characters
 ---

-TBD
+A sequence of [characters](#character) is considered included in another if the latter includes any consecutive sequence of characters that [matches](#matches) the former.